Yusen-Peng/BPMT/README.md

   - [x] transformer encoder
   - [x] reconstruction head

+  - [x] implement the training loop for first-stage masked pretraining

 ### Finetuning

 - [ ] cross attention between transformer T2 output (the second phase of pretraining) and modality features (the first phase of pretraining)